-State Dairy Laboratory is one of the initiatives of Government of Kerala with the the is on the international standard ISO 17025 satisfying the needs of the customer.
+Laboratory carries out all the testing activities in accordance with the international standard ISO 17025 satisfying the needs of the customer.
 SDL is a part of Dairy Development Department and has a well-defined and documented organizational structure in order to identify potential conflicts of interest and prevent an involvement or influence on the testing activities of the laboratory.
 It is the policy of SDL, that, the laboratory shall not engage in any activity that may endanger its independence of judgment and integrity, in relation to its testing activities.